YurenSUN/YurenSUN/README.md

 <br><br>

 Hi, this is Yuren Sun.
-I received BS from UW-Madison graduating in December 2021, majoring in CS, Math, and Econ, but focus on CS 😄 My passion with CS started with its application to problems in a broad range of fields
+I received my BS degree from UW-Madison graduating in December 2021, majoring in CS, Math, and Econ, but focus on CS 😄 My passion with CS started with its application to problems in a broad range of fields

 Check out my [personal website](https://yurensun.github.io/) for more about me.